 Our work toward greater social equity and justice goes beyond getting strong union contracts.
 For decades, our Union has defined itself as a leader on immigration.
 Past and present, immigrant workers have been at the center of our Union’s efforts to end poverty and change lives.
 Our union has led the labor movement to call for immigration reform, including a pathway to citizenship for the more than 11 million undocumented immigrants in the U.S., Dreamers, and most recently permanent protections for immigrants with Temporary Protected Status, which includes many people from Haiti, Honduras, El Salvador and other countries families have fled seeking refuge from natural disasters or political upheaval.

 We have lobbied for protections at work for union and non-union workers alike, raising the minimum wage, securing groundbreaking legislation on sexual harassment in places like Seattle, Illinois, and New Jersey, and more.

 Beyond legislation, we’ve built a robust political program to build worker power and turn key battleground states blue.
 2020 has been a year that has laid bare the gross inequity and racism that permeate every facet of our society and have been made even more deadly by the COVID-19 pandemic.
-With our Take Back 2020 campaign in Nevada, Arizona, Florida, and beyond, we are dedicating ourselves to doing whatever it takes to return the power of the White House to the people.
-But Take Back 2020 isn’t just about taking Trump out of office; it’s about taking back our power and taking back our future.
+With our Take Back 2020 campaign in Nevada, Arizona, Florida, and beyond, we dedicated ourselves to doing whatever it took to return the power of the White House to the people.
+But Take Back 2020 wasn’t just about taking Trump out of office; it was about taking back our power and taking back our future.
 It’s about taking back our lives.
-Join us.